Rock-Candy-Tea/RSSHUB-PAGE/post/科学期刊/Academy of Management - Journal/Compete, Cooperate, or Both_ Integrating the Demand Side into Patent Deployment Strategies for the Commercialization and Licensing of Technology.md

 ---
-title: Compete, Cooperate, or Both_ Integrating the Demand Side into Patent Deployment Strategies for the Commercialization and Licensing of Technology
+title: 'Compete, Cooperate, or Both_ Integrating the Demand Side into Patent Deployment Strategies for the Commercialization and Licensing of Technology'
 categories:
     - 科学期刊
     - Academy of Management - Journal